Action OHS and Tree Mason work together for a safe storm clean up

 The AOHS team also supported the project’s planning, environmental and emergency management obligations with council’s planning department, Country Fire Association (CFA)and Environmental Protection Agency (EPA).

-The volume of materials meant that eventually a second site had to be established in Romsey.
+The significant volume of materials required the establishment of a second site in Romsey.

 Action OHS worked closely with Tree Mason to establish the Romsey site and ensured it was capable of meeting the needs of Bushfire Recovery Victoria (BRV), who was supporting the clean-up of residential properties through their Storm and Flood Recovery Program.